This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Description

 The Communities That Care Coalition (CTC) of Massachusetts's predominately rural areas of Franklin County and the North Quabbin Region began out of a concern for their area's youth.
 In 2002, a group of community members gathered to discuss effective ways to address substance abuse that had become prevalent among teenagers.
-Since then, concerned youth, parents, schools, community agencies, and local governments have united to promote the health and equity of young people by combating substance abuse through CTC.
+Since then, concerned youth, parents, schools, community agencies, and local governments have united to promote the health and well-being of young people by combating substance misuse through CTC.

 Communities that Care Coalition Logo